 How do I act when Refapp alerts for suspected fraud in my reference check?

-Refapp alerts you if two or more of your referees from the same project respond from the same IP address, phone number or email address.
-The system also alerts you if it turns out that the candidate who entered their referees has matching IP addresses, numbers or email addresses.
+Refapp alerts you if two or more referees in the same project submit responses using the same IP address, phone number, or email address.
+The system also alerts you if a candidate and one or more of their referees share matching IP addresses, phone numbers, or email addresses.

 The fact that the system warns of suspected fraud - does not mean that this is the case.
 Below you can read about how to evaluate the likelihood of fraud.